xcompact3d/x3d2/docs/ford.md

 ---
 project: x3d2
 src_dir: ../src
-summary: x3d2 is a suite of high-order finite difference flow solvers dedicated
+summary:
-         to the study of turbulent flows. x3d2 is a re-implementation of the Xcompact3d framework to run on supercomputers (both GPUs and CPUs).
+x3d2 is the current codename for what is to become Xcompact3d version 2.0.
+This project is a rewrite of Xcompact3d leading to

-author: Xcompact3d team
+- Improved serial and parallel performance.
-exclude: cuda_allocator.f90
+- Support for NVIDIA GPU accelerators (using CUDA Fortran).
-         vector3d_cuda.f90
+- Improved modularity and testability.
-         vector3d_simd.f90
+author: Xcompact3d Team
-         vector3d.f90
+exclude:
 search: true
 creation_date: true
 coloured_edges: true